-- Level 0 Raw data types for all sensors - Level 1 Georeferenced point data prior to any cleaning (this does not need to be preserved or delivered to the AHO). - Level 2 Processed georeferenced point data including processing software project files - Level 3 Derived product data such as bathymetric surfaces, backscatter mosaics and SSDM geodatabase.
+- Level 0 Raw data types for all sensors - Level 1 Georeferenced point data prior to any cleaning (this does not need to be preserved or delivered to the AHO unless Section 11.4.3 applies). - Level 2 Processed georeferenced point data including processing software project files - Level 3 Derived product data such as bathymetric surfaces, backscatter mosaics and SSDM geodatabase.
+Layout of final surfaces is to be agreed in advance with the Client Rep and surfaces should not exceed 10GB.